geometric-intelligence/TopoBenchmark/README.md

 ## :top: Liftings

-We list the liftings implemented, i.e., the functions that can convert a dataset defined on a topological domain into the same dataset but supported on a different topological domain.
+We list the liftings used in `TopoBenchmarkX` to transform datasets.
+Here, a _lifting_ refers to a function that transforms a dataset defined on a topological domain (_e.g._, on a graph) into the same dataset but supported on a different topological domain (_e.g._, on a simplicial complex).

 ### Graph2Simplicial
 | Name | Description | Reference |